KamabokoDesign/shopify-quickstart/README.md

 ```
 Follow the [Errors & Fixes](#errors) for a solution.

+## Step 6: View your local
+After you run the serve, an environment should show up on your local.
+It could be at http://127.0.0.1:9292.
+The ports may change depending on your configuration.

 ## Developing your theme

 Here's some theme commands for getting started